ay-lab/mustache/README.md

 Input map can be one of the following types.

-#### .hic Files

-Mustache uses <a href="https://github.com/aidenlab/straw">Juicer's</a> straw tool to read .hic files.

-#### .cooler, and .mcooler Files

-Mustache uses <a href="https://github.com/mirnylab/cooler">Cooler package to read .cool, and .mcool files.</a>

-#### Text Contact Maps
+#### 1. Text format (contact counts file + bias file)

+Similar to Hi-C analysis tools previously developed by our lab (<a href="https://github.com/ay-lab/selfish">Selfish</a> and <a href="https://github.com/ay-lab/fithic">FitHiC</a>), we allow a simple, readable textual input format for Mustache.

+To use this input mode, we require a contact map and a bias/normalization vector file.

-Contact maps need to have the following format.
+1a.
+Contact map files need to have the following format.
 They must not have a header.
 The values must be separated by a tab.

 | Chromosome 1 | Midpoint 1 | Chromosome 2 | Midpoint 2 | Contact Count |
 | ------------ | ---------- | ------------ | ---------- | ------------- |